matijakolaric-com/django-music-publisher/docs/index.md

 ![](work_list.png)

 Let's break down this view.
 In top right, there is the ``add work`` button, which takes you to the **add view**, already described.
-Below it is a group of filters, which we will cover a bit later.
+Below it is a group of filters.
+They are pretty obvious, so they will not be covered.

-On the left side, there is a search filter.
+On the left side, there is a search field.
 It searches for works with a matching title, including alternate titles, writer's last lame, ISWC and internal work ID.
 Below it is an action selection field.
 Currently, the only available action is ``Create CWR from selected works``, which will be covered in detail later.
 Below it is a table with works, all of them, or just those matching selected filters and/or a search term.